 Cause Solution The current processor does not support a feature previously enabled on this system.
-Install a TXT (Trusted Execution Technology) capable processor.
-2. Disable TXT in the Computer Setup (F10) utility.
-3. Reinstall the original processor.
+Reinstall the original processor.

 Solving CD-ROM and DVD problems

 If you encounter CD-ROM or DVD problems, see the common causes and solutions listed in the following table or to the documentation that came with the optional device.